dwavesystems/dimod/docs/introduction.rst

 by samplers such as the D-Wave system.

 It provides useful functionality for working with these models and samplers;
-for example :ref:`generators` to build BQMs and :ref:`utilities` for calculating the energy of a sample or serializing dimod objects.
+for example :ref:`generators_dimod` to build BQMs and :ref:`utilities_dimod` for calculating the energy of a sample or serializing dimod objects.

 It includes reference :ref:`samplers` and :ref:`composites` for processing binary quadratic programs